NUAA-WatchDog/linux-elf-binary-signer/README.md

 $ cd ..
 ```

-This is the file for signing a signature.
+This is the file for signing a signature, containing not only private key but also public key certificate.
 Also, the file should be compiled with kernel as a built-in key for signature verification.

+### Generating Keys Through *Let's Encrypt*

+See the website of [*Let's Encrypt*](https://letsencrypt.org/) and use [*Certbot*](https://certbot.eff.org/) to generate private key and public key certificate.

 ## License